rehierl/node-tree-outliner/2-0-0-tree-of-nodes.md

 * each node has a level value associated with it - i.e. `node.level == (number of ancestors) + 1`.

-ordered tree

-* an ordered tree in which the child nodes of a node are ordered
-* the children of each node are lower than the node

 <!-- ======================================================================= -->
 ## nodes <-> nodes